ableplayer/ableplayer/README.md

 Compatibility
 -------------

-*Able Player* has been tested with the following browsers.
+During development, *Able Player* is routinely tested with the latest versions of the following browsers.

+### Windows
+-   Chrome
--   Firefox 3.x and higher
+-   Firefox
--   Internet Explorer 10 and higher
--   Microsoft Edge all versions
+-   Edge

+### Mac OS
--   Google Chrome 7.0 and higher
+-   Chrome
--   Opera 10.63 and higher
+-   Firefox
--   Safari 5.0 on Mac OS X
+-   Safari
+-   Opera

+### iOS (iPhone and iPad)
--   Safari on IOS 3.2.2 and higher
+-   Safari

+### Android (Google Pixel)
--   Chrome on Android 4.2 and higher
+-   Chrome

-Note that mobile browsers have limitations (e.g., volume control and autostart are not supported)
+-   Firefox

+With the release of version 4.4, we are no longer actively supporting Internet Explorer.

 Dependencies
 ------------